Sheep and Wolves: Box office

-Critical reception
+Critical response

-Although it was met with warm reviews in Russia, critical reception for Sheep and Wolves elsewhere was generally negative.
+Although it was met with warm reviews in Russia, critical reception for Sheep and Wolves elsewhere was generally negative, with critics panning its writing, pacing, characterization and lore.
 Russian-speaking critics note the cartoon has a straightforward, but clearly structured plot; a thorough study of the characters; and the comparative identity of the project.
 Boris Ivanov of Film.ru thought the picture was decent for Russian cinema, noting its graphics and animation, although there were some shortcomings in directing, expressed in a lack of dimensionality in the narrative.
 "A slightly understated, but mostly decent Russian comedy cartoon about a sloppy wolf who turned into a ram.
 The charming main character demonstrates mental immaturity, gets into a mess, experiences adventures, realizes his mistakes, shows heroism, demonstrates that he has corrected himself… And the reward is a well-deserved happy end.
 Nothing particularly new or unusual, but against the background of what some other Russian studios are doing, it's nice to see the work of professionals."

 Susanna Alperina for Russian newspaper Rossiyskaya Gazeta says the film is a "a well-constructed drama."
 In some segments the reviewer mistakes it for a foreign film which is a compliment, "And the most amazing and pleasant thing is that sometimes during viewing there is a feeling that the screen is not a domestic product at all, but a purchased one, only our stars are voicing it.
 And this is great!"
 Alexey Mazhaev notes that the cartoon is at the level of Western animation patterns, although the amount of adult humor and drama in the tape is less than in similar films by DreamWorks and Walt Disney Pictures.
 Mazhaev notes that the animals in the animated film are at a rather high civilized level, and the lack of elaboration by the scriptwriters of the crazy transformations from a wolf into a ram and vice versa "gives the plot a kind of absurd charm.
 Wolves and Sheep convincingly show the superiority of good over evil, without slipping into moralizing."

 Dmitry Bortnikov gave the film eight out of ten stars stating the film is revolutionary: "In fact, it turned out that the cartoon is the best thing that has happened to our animation, short meter does not count, for the last twenty years."
 The critic commended the film's various media references such as Star Wars and The Lion King, as well as the apt voice cast.
 The review ended by stating,"So we are living in an exciting time, and it is possible that projects will be created right before our eyes that will change the industry and create something as strong and original as Soviet animation."